syncfusion-content/wpf-docs/wpf/GridControl/Virtualization.md

 ---
 layout: post
-title: Virtualization of GridControl | wpf | Syncfusion
+title: Virtualization in WPF GridControl control | Syncfusion
-description: Learn here about how grid works in virtualize the cells and its modes of the Syncfusion WPF GridControl.
+description: Learn about Virtualization support in Syncfusion WPF GridControl control and more.
 platform: wpf
 control: Grid Control
 documentation: ug
 ---

-# Virtualization of the Grid
+# Virtualization in WPF GridControl

 This section covers the below grid virtualization topics: